 - 6.I.
-Annual notice of publications of aggregate production quotas designed to account for the total needs of the United States (either through domestic manufacture or importation) for all Schedule I and II controlled substances and the listed chemicals ephedrine, pseudoephedrine, and phenylpropanolamine are published in the Federal Register on or about 1 July of the year prior to that to which the quota applies.
+Annual notice of publications of aggregate production quotas designed to account for all Schedule I and II controlled substances and the listed chemicals ephedrine, pseudoephedrine, and phenylpropanolamine are published in the Federal Register on or about 1 May of the year prior to that to which the quota applies.
 No quota is established for Schedules III, IV or V controlled substances or other listed chemicals.
-Additional notice of regulations is published in Title 21, Code of Federal Regulations, Part 1300 to End. - II.
+Additional notice of regulations is published in Title 21, Code of Federal Regulations, Parts 1300 to End. - II.
 Quotas for legitimate need are determined on an annual basis, but determinations regarding importations are made at the time of individual applications. - III.
-Import permits are issued only on application by registered importers who have demonstrated the legitimate need for the imported substance.
-Declarations and notices are submitted as advanced notification of import only for monitoring purposes by DEA. - IV.
+Import permits are issued pursuant to applications by registered importers who have demonstrated the medical, scientific or other legitimate need for the imported substance.
+Declarations and notices are submitted as advanced notification of import only for monitoring purposes by the DEA. - IV.
 Not applicable; individual determinations are made. - V.-VI.
-Applications to import are reviewed upon receipt by DEA. - VII.
-DEA considers and reviews for possible approval all applications for importation of controlled substances.
-Copies of import permits are provided to U.S. Customs and Border Protection for monitoring and certification purposes. - VIII.
-Registration is based, in part, on security, records, history of violations, and State approval.
-Import permits are based upon available supply and legitimate need for the substance in the United States. - IX.-X. Not applicable. - XI.
+Applications to import are reviewed upon receipt by the DEA. - VII.
+The DEA considers and reviews for possible approval, all applications for importation of controlled substances.
+Copies of import permits are provided to United States Customs and Border Protection for monitoring and certification purposes.

+- VIII.
+Not applicable. - IX.-X. Not applicable. - XI.
 Controlled substances on permits may only be imported for legitimate needs of the United States. - 7.
-Schedules III, IV, and V non-narcotic controlled substances are subject to import declarations, and importers are subject to registration. - (a) Importation may be made only by approved, registered importers.
+Schedules III, IV, and V non-narcotic controlled substances are subject to import declarations, and importers are subject to registration with the DEA. - (a) Importation may be made only by approved, registered importers.
 An import declaration must be filed 15 days in advance of the proposed date of import.
 In special circumstances, the 15 days may be waived administratively. - (b-c) Not applicable. - (d) Yes.
-DEA. - 8.
-A registered importer can be refused an importation if the importer cannot demonstrate the need in the United States, in line with the above criteria.
+The DEA. - 8.
+A registered importer can be refused an importation if the importer cannot demonstrate the legitimate need in the United States, in line with the above criteria.